 An example will hopefully make it clearer.
-Take a look at the Feedback Form Script Demo Site.
-The main column of that site has a fixed layout, set at 730 pixels wide.
-Try viewing the site with your web browser maximized to its largest size.
+Take a look at the Fixed Width Layout Demo Page.
+The main column of that page has a fixed layout, set at 730 pixels wide.
+Try viewing it with your web browser maximized to its largest size.
 Notice that the column continues to be only 730 pixels wide, even though your browser window is now much wider than the page.
 Now shrink your browser window so that it no longer occupies the whole screen.
 Again, observe that the column retains its size.
 If you reduce your window below a certain size, you will not be able to see everything on that page, but will have to scroll horizontally in order to see the right hand side.

 Since the width of the page is fixed, such a layout is called a fixed layout.
 The width of the various columns of such a page are often specified using a unit of measurement like the pixel, which doesn't change depending on the circumstances.